 If you’ve had an iPhone or iPad for a few years, you may have apps that are outdated.
 Since 2013, Apple has been encouraging developers to update their apps to make them more advanced.
-When iOS 11, the next version of the iPhone operating system, is launched later this month, older apps may not work with that operating system.
+With iOS 11, older apps will no longer work on you iPhone and iPad.

 Beginning with the iPhone 5s in 2013, iPhones have come with 64-bit processors.
 Earlier iPhones had 32-bit processors.
 Apple has been encouraging app developers to update their apps to 64-bit from 32-bit since the iPhone 5s was launched.
 In January of this year, users of 32-bit apps saw warnings when they opened their apps that the apps needed to be updated.

 More recently, 32-bit apps have started showing a warning: “This app will not work with future versions of iOS.”
 Sure enough, with iOS 11, these older apps will no longer work.

 According to app intelligence firm SensorTower, about 8% of the apps in the iTunes App Store are 32-bit apps and will not work with iOS 11.
 That’s about 187,000 apps out of the 2.4 million apps in the App Store that will become obsolete when people update their iPhones and iPads to iOS 11.

 These older 32-bit apps that haven’t been updated to 64-bit have started disappearing from the iTunes App Store so people won’t download them only to find they don’t work with a future iOS version.

 But people who already have these 32-bit apps on their iPhone and iPads can still use them for now.
 When iOS 11 comes out, the 32-bit apps will not work if those devices are updated to iOS 11.

 How to Know If You Have Any 32-bit Apps

 You may be wondering whether you have any 32-bit apps on your iPhone or iPad.
 There is an easy way to tell.